Edinburgh-College-of-Art/LaTeX-and-Git/README.md

 | `_{...}`      | Subscript |
 | `\frac{n}{d}` | fraction with a numerator `n` and denominator `d` |

-[A reasonably comprehensive list of symbols can be found in the wikibook](https://en.wikibooks.org/wiki/LaTeX/Mathematics#List_of_mathematical_symbols) Use LaTeXiT to style equations.
+[A reasonably comprehensive list of symbols can be found in the wikibook](https://en.wikibooks.org/wiki/LaTeX/Mathematics#List_of_mathematical_symbols).
+Use an app like LaTeXiT to style equations.

 ## 6. LaTeX and Git